argonatorUberTF/Uber-Team-Fortress/README.md

 The Demoman gets sticky pipebombs and laser trip bombs added.
 Impulse 4 for sticky pipebombs and drop3 for laser trip bombs.

 Medic can heal with cmd aura regardless of level, and further distance than players can with attribute of masters of healing.
 Medic gets an upgrade of the super nailgun with lava nails.
 More damage per nail fired.
+Medics can drop caltrops with impulse 121 or the needler with drop1.

 Heavy Weapons Guy can spool up assault cannon a bit faster, and uses less ammo per shot on 20mm mode.

+It packs a heftier punch and 20mm range has been extended.
+New slugs and higher pressure guns are a thing now.

 Pyro can fire faster flame rockets, has a chainsaw, and gets results.
 He might get the lightning gun by default soon.

 The Spy has a grappling hook that uses less cells, and can "poon" enemies for gibs.
 Just like in Pain Keep.
+The spy can sprinkle caltrops with the ammo trap, and impulse 121.

 The Engineer can launch drones in a shorter timeframe, does a bit more damage per beam.